brianschubert/troop89medfield.org/docs/install.rst

 .. warning::

     The following instructions are for development only.
-For production, a fully fledged HTTP server such as Apache or Nginx should be used in place of the lightweight serve that ships with Django.
+For production, a fully fledged HTTP server such as Apache or Nginx should be used in place of the lightweight server that ships with Django.
 See the `Django runserver`_ docs for more information.

 .. _Django runserver: https://docs.djangoproject.com/en/2.2/ref/django-admin/#django-admin-runserver